Aha! (company): History

-Aha! is a self-funded, private company, founded by Brian de Haaff and Dr. Chris Waters in the spring of 2013 in Menlo Park, California.
+Aha! is a self-funded, private company, founded by Brian de Haaff and Dr. Chris Waters in 2013 in Menlo Park, California.
 They have no centralized headquarters, and employees work remotely from the United States and some international locations.

 In 2017, Aha! co-founder and CEO Brian de Haaff released the book Lovability, sharing his philosophy on building businesses and products.

 In 2019 and 2020, Aha! expanded their road-mapping software to target marketing, IT, services, project management, and business operations users.

 In October 2020, Aha! launched Aha!
 Ideas, aiming to give teams a way to crowdsource ideas from customers, employees, and partners into their product plans.
 In May 2021, the company released Aha!
 Develop, a development tool for engineering teams.

 In 2022, Aha! introduced a digital notebook for product builders.
 Aha!
 Notebooks aims to give teams the ability to collaborate on documentation and concepts.
-The company also announced that they surpassed $100 million in annual recurring revenue (ARR) and launched The Bootstrap Movement, which aims to facilitate sustainable business growth using self-reliance and value exchange, rather than outside funding.
+The company also announced that they surpassed $100 million in annual recurring revenue (ARR) and launched The Bootstrap Movement.

 In 2025, Aha! introduced a new way to manage customer interviews.
 Aha!
 Discovery helps product teams centralize meeting transcripts, uncover key product insights, and link them to a roadmap.
 The company also launched Aha!
 Teamwork, a flexible project management tool for teams to complete tasks and stay aligned with strategic plans.

+In 2026, the company launched Aha!
+Builder to help companies plan, design, and develop custom software using AI.

-Aha! claims to have donated more than $1 million through its philanthropic giving program, Aha!
+Aha! claims to have donated more than $1.5 million through its philanthropic giving program, Aha!
 Cares.